jonderwaater/smoothify/README.md

 # stravasmooth

-#### Obtains a gpx file from your Strava activity and re-uploads after applying a smoothening algorithm.

 If you suffer from jittery GPS data and from Strava consequently overestimating your athletic abilities (especially for runs), run this software for a more realistic account.

 ![alt text](https://github.com/jonderwaater/stravasmooth/blob/master/example.png "Before & after")

+The activity data is exported from your Strava account to a gpx file and re-uploaded after applying a smoothening algorithm.

 ## Installation